 Associate Professor of Surgery, Harvard Medical School

-Christene A. Huang, PhD, received her doctorate in immunology from the Sackler School of Biomedical Sciences at Tufts University in 1995 and completed a post-doctoral fellowship at the Massachusetts General Hospital Transplantation Biology Research Center (TBRC) prior to being promoted to instructor in surgery at Harvard Medical School (HMS) and assistant in immunology at Mass General in 1999.
+Christene A. Huang, PhD, received her doctorate in immunology from the Sackler School of Biomedical Sciences at Tufts University in 1995 and completed a post-doctoral fellowship at the Massachusetts General Hospital Transplantation Biology Research Center (TBRC), now known as the CTS, prior to being promoted to instructor in surgery at Harvard Medical School (HMS) and assistant in immunology at Mass General in 1999.
 In 2000, she received the Claflin Distinguished Scholar Award from Mass General, the Scholar in Medicine Award from HMS and a Fellowship Award from the Lymphoma Research Foundation.
 In 2007, Dr. Huang received the Genzyme/Partners HealthCare Translational Research Award.
 Dr. Huang became a senior investigator and head of the Hematopoietic Cell Transplantation Section of the Miniature Swine Transplantation Laboratory at the TBRC in 2002 and was promoted to assistant professor and more recently to associate professor of surgery at HMS.

 Dr. Huang is a member of Dana-Farber/Harvard Cancer Center (DF/HCC), the Transplantation Society, the American Society of Blood and Marrow Transplantation, the American Society of Transplantation and the American Society of Hematology.
 She also serves as a member of the editorial board of the journal Transplantation and as scientific co-director of the Mass General-DF/HCC Recombinant Protein Expression and Purification Core Facility.